cobbler/cobbler/docs/cobbler-conf.rst

   basis.
 - We enforce the types of values to the keys.
 Additional unexpected keys will throw errors.
 If you have those used in Cobbler please report this in our issue tracker.
 We have decided to go this way to be able to rely on the existence of the values.
-This gives us the freedom to write less access checks to the settings without loosing stability.
+This gives us the freedom to write fewer access checks to the settings without losing stability.

 ``settings.yaml``
 #################